jorge-sepulveda/blog/content/posts/2026/05/upgrading-gcp-drives.md

 slug = "upgrade-gcp-drive"
 tags = ["GCP", "PowerShell", "SysAdmin"] keywords = ["", ""]
-draft=true
 readingTime = true
 +++

-## It's drivin' me crazy
+## Google, you are drivin' me crazy

 It has been fun running systems across three different cloud environments.
-Each one has it's own nuance making me learn one thing three different times.
+Each one has their own nuance making me learn one thing three different times.
-The most recent fun has been managing disks for Virtual Machines.
+The most recent fun has been managing disks for virtual machines.

-I needed to upgrade some of our servers' hard drives to solid state drives to fix some disk bottlenecks.
+I need to upgrade some of our servers' hard drives to solid state drives to fix some disk bottlenecks.
+Yes, even the cloud can provision both hard drives and solid state drives if your heart desires.

 AWS was by far the cleanest, gold star.
 You don't even need to turn off the VM, they'll upgrade it for you live, no downtime.
 Azure ranks second place here, I only need to turn off the VM to upgrade the disk in place.
 No big deal.

 Google is the worst offender here.
-You need to turn off the VM, clone the disks to a new upgraded drive and then swap the drives by detaching the old drive and attach the new drive with the same settings.
+I need to turn off the VM, clone the disks to a new upgraded drive and then swap the drives by detaching the old drive and attach the new drive with the same settings.
 Come on Google, AWS figured out how to swap parts while driving the car, Azure needs a pit stop, but this.. your design choice was to make me stop and reassemble it?

 Nuance aside, this felt the most nostalgic.
 Back in my first IT job I would pull a machine, clone the hard drive using those two bay drive docks and then replace the drive to complete the upgrade.
-That's right, my first IT job didn't even have SCCM, we we're barely lucky enough to get a drive bay.
+That's right, we didn't have SCCM, we we're barely lucky enough to get that drive bay to avoid USB installs.

-Nostalgia aside, being pulled back in time to manage infrastructure isn't a great feeling in itself.
+Nostalgia aside, being pulled back in time to manage the server isn't a great feeling in itself.

 ## The plan

-Rant over, let's test this.
 **I need to turn off the virtual machine, clone the existing drive as an ssd, swap the drives and then turn the VM back on.**
-We'll be using the GCP Powershell module but you also have the option to use the cloud shell module in case you want to run this in the browser.
+I'll be using the GCP Powershell module.
+Once it's go time, I'll use the cloud shell to avoid any network issues from my device.

-Once it's downloaded, authenticate and talk to your project via `gcloud init` and we are good to go.

-For this exercise, I've created a dummy Windows Server with an extra D drive and I'll swap it for an ssd drive since this is what I need to do on the production server.
+For this exercise, I've created a dummy Windows Server with an extra D drive and I'll swap it for an ssd drive.
+This will mimic my production server.
 I'm expecting the new drive to just swap in without configuration and to make doubly sure, this ISO of Ubuntu should be on the new disk upon rebooting.
+If I need to use Disk Management to fix something, that's bad for me.

+I'll add the screenshots for what its supposed to look like in the console as I go along.

 {{<image src="/img/2026/05/upgrade-gcp-drives/0.5.png" width="700px" position="center">}}

 {{<image src="/img/2026/05/upgrade-gcp-drives/0.6.png" width="700px" position="center">}}

-I'll add the screenshots for what its supposed to look like in the console as we go along.

 ### 1. Stop the Virtual Machine